Homeschool moms need to slow down and evaluate their individual sense of purpose so they can live their lives on purpose.

 Don’t take your kids’ education too seriously.

-Too many activities does not make life more meaningful.
+Too many activities do not make life more meaningful.

 Share yourself with those in your world.